-We heard the words of the chief with joy. moved in the clang of our arms.
+We heard the words of the chief with joy.
+We moved in the clang of our arms.
 Our steps are on the woody hill.
 Heaven burns with all its stars.
 The meteors of death fly over the field.
 The distant noise of the foe reached our ears.
 It was then Gaul spoke, in his valour: his hand half-unsheathed his sword.

-"Son of Fingal!" he said, "why burns the soul of Gaul?
-My heart beats high; my steps are disordered; my hand trembles on my sword.
-When I look towards the foe, my soul lightens before me, I see their sleeping host.
+'Son of Fingal' he said, 'why burns the soul of Gaul? my heart beats high.
+My steps are disordered; my hand trembles on my sword.
+When I look towards the foe my soul lightens before me.
+I see their sleeping host.
 Tremble thus the souls of the valiant in battles of the spear?
 How would the soul of Morni rise if we should rush on the foe!
-Our renown would grow in song: our steps would be stately in the eyes of the brave."
+Our renown would grow in song: our steps would be stately in the eyes of the brave.'

-"Son of Morni," I replied, "my soul delights in war.
+'Son of Morni,'I replied, 'my soul delights in war.
 I delight to shine in battle alone, to give my name to the bards.
 But what if the foe should prevail? can I behold the eyes of the king?
-They are terrible in his displeasure, and like the flames of death.
-But I will not behold them in his wrath: Ossian shall prevail or fall!
+They are terrible in his displeasure, and like the fames of death.
+But I will not behold them in his wrath!
+Ossian Shall prevail or fall.
 But shall the fame of the vanquished rise?
 They pass like a shade away.
 But the fame of Ossian shall rise!
 His deeds shall be like his father's.
 Let us rush in our arms; son of Morni, let us rush to fight.
-Gaul, if thou shouldest return, go to Selma's lofty hall.
-Tell to Everallin that I fell with fame; carry this sword to Branno's daughter.
-Let her give it to Oscar, when the years of his youth shall arise."
+Gaul, if thou shouldst return, go to Selma's lofty hall.
+Tell to Everallin that I fell with fame; carrythis sword to Branno's daughter.
+Let her give it to Oscar, when the vears of his wouth Shall arise.'

-"Sen of Fingal," Gaul replied with a sigh, "shall I return after Ossian is low?
-What would my father say? what Fingal the king of men?
-The feeble would turn their eves and say, 'Behold Gaul, who left his friend in his blood!'
-Ye shall not behold me, ye feeble, but in the midst of my renown!
-Ossian, I have heard from my father the mighty deeds of heroes; their mighty deeds when alone I for the soul increases in danger!"
+Son of Fingal, 'Gaul replied with a sigh, 'shall return after Ossian is low?
+What would my father say?
+What Fingal, the king of men?
+The feeble would turn their eyes and say,' Behold Gaul, who left his friend in his blood?
+'Ye shall not behold me, ye feeble, but in the midst of my renown!
+Ossian, I have heard from my father the mighty deeds of heroes; their mighty deeds when alone! for the soul increases in danzer?'

-"Son of Morni," I replied, and strode before him on the heath, "our fathers shall praise our valour when they mourn our fall.
+'Son of Morni,' I replied, and strode before him on the heath, 'our fathers shall praise our valous when they mour our fall.
 A beam of gladness shall rise on their souls, when their eyes are full of tears.
-They will say, 'Our sons have not fallen unknown: they spread death around them.
+They will say, 'Our sons have not fallen unknown: they spread death around them.'
 But why should we think of the narrow house?
-The sword defends the brave: but death pursues the flight of the feeble; their renown is never heard."
+The sword defends the brave.
+But death pursues the flight of the feeble; their renown is never heard.'